-12+ FREE Montessori Activities for Thanksgiving
+12+ FREE Montessori Activities for

 Autumn is upon us.
 The crisp cool air lingers throughout the day.
 Beautiful fall leaves line our streets.
 In our homeschool we have found the steady flow of our school year.
 We embrace relaxed mornings in our jammies and afternoon ShillerMath by the fire.
-Our printers whir out warm Thanksgiving printables that we work on over a slice of hot apple pie.
+Our printers whir out warm harvest and Thanksgiving printables that we work on over a slice of hot apple pie.
 What’s not to love about this time of year?

 Showing Gratitude in Our Homeschool